magitz/ToolBox/README.md

 Some description of the scripts:

+* **alignment_codon_parses.py** -- Create datasets by codon and 1st and 2nd position from an input nucleotide alignment.

 * **BLASTPaser.pl** -- is a simple parser for BLAST output.
 The script is based on the [BioPerl SearchIO tutorial](http://www.bioperl.org/wiki/HOWTO:SearchIO).

 * **BLASTParser_table.pl** -- is the same as above, but for tabular BLAST output.